 - Although there are predators who combine power with sex, most people who engage in offensive sexual behavior don’t think they’re harassing anyone; typically they think the opposite.
 They make assumptions about what’s welcome and get encouragement from the reluctance of victims to take action.
 They assume a lack of complaint means consent.

 - Workplaces that tolerate sexual behavior leave themselves vulnerable to people who engage in such behavior and later turn it against the employer.
-I’ve defended harassment claims from plaintiffs who brought penis-shaped cakes to company birthday celebrations and entertained co-workers with a reenactment of the Katz’s Delicatessen scene in the movie When Harry Met Sally.
+I’ve defended harassment claims from plaintiffs who brought cakes shaped like male genitals to company birthday celebrations and entertained co-workers with a reenactment of the Katz’s Delicatessen scene in the movie When Harry Met Sally.
 Typically these “surprise plaintiffs” emerge when they’ve been fired or fear being fired and adopt the “best defense is a good offense” approach.

 No. 2: Our new standard must be a respectful culture